-This configuration (shown in Figure 2), differs from active/passive in that the Pathway domain weighting parameter is set to allow servers on both nodes to process transactions.
+This configuration (shown in Figure 2), differs from active/passive in that the HPE Pathway domain weighting parameter is set to allow servers on both nodes to process transactions.
 The Shadowbase architecture is configured for bi-directional replication, thereby keeping both databases synchronized with changes made on either system.
 Data collisions may occur which will be detected and automatically resolved by Shadowbase replication (via customized processing).
 When an outage occurs (planned or unplanned), as for the active/passive case, ACS will automatically detect it and begin routing all requests to servers on the remaining node(s), with no reconfiguration or operator intervention required.

 The benefits of this architecture include all of the benefits of active/passive plus also:

 Companies increasingly are deploying multi-node configurations to meet this need.
 In such configurations, multiple systems are capable of taking over the business services located in different data centers.
-In a Pathway domain, there can be up to four such data centers (see Figure 3).
-Shadowbase bi-directional replication is used to keep all of the active databases synchronized.
+In an HPE Pathway domain, there can be up to four such data centers (see Figure 3).
+HPE Shadowbase bi-directional replication is used to keep all of the active databases synchronized.
 By having four available systems distributed across multiple data centers, planned or unplanned downtime of a system or an entire data center will always leave two systems available, thereby maintaining continued business continuity protection.